nfcortega89/airtime/README.md

 <b>Introduction</b>

-	The main focus of Airtime is to make flying drones easier in San Diego.
-With this app, users can check to see if weather conditions are optimal for flying.
+Airtime is a powerful app made to help the user check weather conditions to make flying drones easier.
+With Airtime the user is given a variety of legal fly-zones in San Diego along with the current weather conditions, wind speed, and humidity.

 <b>How it works</b>